43 Father's Day Trivia Questions [With Answers]

 Answer: Mouthbrooders, including most jawfish, some cichlids, and certain cardinalfish.

-The trap is the word “carry.”
-Many mouthbrooding fathers carry the entire egg clutch behind their teeth.
-They can’t eat for the 2 to 4 weeks of egg-care, living on body fat.
-The male jawfish in the Caribbean does this in plain view of divers.
-You can often see the eggs glinting inside his open mouth.
+That word “carry” hides a lot.
+Many mouthbrooding fathers hold the entire egg clutch behind their teeth.
+No eating for the 2 to 4 weeks of egg-care, living on body fat alone.
+The Caribbean jawfish does this in plain view of divers.
+You can often spot the eggs glinting inside his open mouth.

 29. In which group of New World primates does the father do most of the infant carrying?
 (Medium)